meet kaitlyn, the gal behind relics of mona

 One of my all-time-favorite paintings is Fragonard’s “The Swing,” from the amazing art movement: Rococo.
 If you have gone through life this long and have yet to view Rococo paintings, google it immediately.
 You won’t regret it!

-My husband Wes and I got married amidst redwood trees in my hometown and BOY was it the most fun-filled, loving, and exciting day of my life.
+My husband Wes and I got married amidst redwood trees in my hometown and it was the most fun-filled day of my life.

 What does Relics of Mona mean?